ramanakshay/ramanakshay.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a master's student studying computer science at NYU Courant.
+I'm a second-year master's student studying computer science at NYU Courant.
+My research interests broadly span reinforcement learning, efficient DNN computing, and neuroscience-inspired AI.

-I am interested in the foundations of machine learning and intelligence.
+Currently, I am working on multimodality and data curation methods as a researcher at the Data, Intelligence, Computation in Engineering (DICE) lab @ NYU Tandon, advised by Prof. Chinmay Hegde.

-Specifically, I am working on ways to improve the generalization power and learning capability of neural networks.
+In my spare time, I enjoy music, running, and reading.